natewagner10/Manatee-App-Testing/README.md

 ## How to Use

-Draw a scar(s) on the manatee template, give it a bounding box around the scar(s) and hit **Search**.
-The program then cross references the image with the existing database and returns similar matches.
+The program takes a scar and bounding box as input, and the program cross references the image with the existing database and returns similar matches.
+The application also supports multiple bounding box regions, as well as empty bounding boxes, in which the program will not return images that contain scars in that area.
+Certain scars return better matches with different weights, so we include the option to adjust the weights.